-When a person is arrested they are handcuffed and searched
+When a Person is Arrested, They are Handcuffed and Searched

 When law enforcement is making an arrest, it’s important for the accused to use good judgment.

 - The accused should understand that law enforcement often has no idea whether the person is armed or dangerous.
-Consequently, the accused should follow all physical directives; Directives may include orders to lay flat on the ground or to place one’s hand where they can be seen or to kneel.
+Consequently, the accused should follow all physical directives; Directives may include orders to lay flat on the ground, place one’s hand where one can be seen, or kneel.
 It is vitally important for everyone’s safety that the accused comply with the directives.
-The Accused should never ignore the directives, make any sudden movements, or attempt to flee.
+The Accused should never ignore the directives, make sudden movements, or attempt to flee.

 Law enforcement has already determined that they believe the accused is guilty.
 They will likely have already spoken to a federal prosecutor.
 The accused is not going to talk their way out of it.
-So it is foolish and quite risky for the accused to talk or answer questions.
-Keeping one’s mouth shut until one has spoken to their own lawyer, is almost always the safest course.
+So it is foolish and risky for the accused to talk or answer questions.
+Keeping one’s mouth shut until one has spoken to their own lawyer is almost always the safest course.

 - Federal agents have NO authority to bind the United States of America.
-Only a Federal Prosecutor or Assistant United States Attorney has authority to make a deal on behalf of the Prosecution.
+Only a Federal Prosecutor or Assistant United States Attorney has the authority to make a deal on behalf of the Prosecution.

 - Federal agents may attempt to persuade the accused that the federal agent can make a deal for the Government.
 The fact remains that this is untrue.
 A Federal Agent has no authority to bind the Government.

-- If the accused wants to cut a deal to cooperate there is a proper established procedure to do that.
+- If the accused wants to cut a deal to cooperate, there is a proper established procedure to do that.
 Cooperation agreements require the involvement of both the prosecutor and your defense lawyer.
 The arresting agents have no authority to enter into a cooperation agreement with the accused.

 The accused should never attempt to reach their own cooperation agreement with the agents.
 No matter what the agents say, that is not the proper or legally binding way to establish a cooperation agreement.
 So keep your mouth shut.

 When an accused is summoned to court, they receive a written order, the summons.
 The summons is an order from the Magistrate to appear before the Magistrate on a certain date for an initial appearance.
-When I am representing someone, I try to arrange for either voluntary surrender or appearance by summons.
+When representing someone, I try to arrange for either voluntary surrender or appearance by summons.
 Either is better than being arrested.